 Q. What shipping method do you use?

 A. Live mealworms are shipped via USPS Priority Mail.
 All other items, including dried and canned mealworms, are typically shipped by UPS.
 Packages weighing less than 2 pounds will be shipped via the most economical method (UPS or USPS Priority Mail).

 Q. When will my order ship?

 A. Most orders ship within 48 hours after you have placed your order.
 Live Mealworm orders placed Wednesday through Sunday will typically ship the following Monday.
 Extreme temperatures or Postal Service holidays may also delay shipment.

 Q. What if my live mealworms are not alive when I receive them?

 A. It's our goal to make sure our customers are 100% satisfied.
 Please contact us within 48 hours after you have received your order to report any losses.
 Based on the percentage lost in shipment, we can either reship the amount lost to complete your order or refund your account.
 However, we do ask that you make arrangements to have someone available to accept your shipments who can properly care for them upon arrival.
 This is especially recommended when temperatures are extremely hot or cold.

 Q. How do I care for my mealworms and superworms?

 A. Mealworms can be refrigerated for a long period of time.
 Store your live mealworms in a shallow container with old-fashioned rolled oats, wheat bran, or meal.
 Add oats, wheat bran, or meal to mealworms at a 2:1 ratio.
 Mealworms will eat and burrow in the substrate.
 Remove them from the refrigerator at least once or twice a month to feed on the substrate, and add a carrot slice for moisture while feeding.
 Allow them to feed for up to 24 hours.

 Superworms should not be refrigerated.
 They should be stored at room temperature in wheat bran or oatmeal.
-Add a carrot or potato wedge to fullfill their moisture requirments, but be sure to remove uneaten portions before they become rotten or moldy.
+Add a carrot or potato wedge to fulfill their moisture requirements, but be sure to remove uneaten portions before they become rotten or moldy.
 Add a new carrot or potato wedge every few days, since superworms do not go dormant like refrigerated mealworms.